Author Interview: Louis Rakovich

 5) Most of the characters in the story were nameless (which was a great choice).
 Was there a reason for this?

 There were two reasons, one of which is very superficial – I can't stand most “fantasy names.”
 The other reason is that for the narrator, each person is a function somehow relating to himself.
-His wife, his brothers, his king, his queen, the witch he's looking for, the woman he finds.
+His wife, his brothers, his king, his queen, the witch he's looking for, the woman he finds.6) Where do you get your story ideas from?

 I know that “from my head” is not the most satisfying answer to this question, but I'm afraid that it's the best I can offer.
 Naturally, I'm inspired by art, beauty, experiences, sights, anything under the sun that makes me pause for whatever reason, but when it comes to tangible ideas, they're usually the result of intentional brainstorming with the purpose of writing a story.